Freemasons Never Revulge

 They sailed from Carbonear on the 5th of March with a favorable southwest breeze.
 Crowds alongshore waved goodbye.
 There was much to eat that first day out, lots of bread and coffee.
 There was also the preparation of salt pork and duff for next day’s dinner.
 Young Bursey was cheered by this.
 Three Master Watches picked men in turn that first day.
 Bursey was proud to be picked early, in preference to others.

 The Ridley brig had fine weather for the first week but then became beset in the ice when the wind came up from the ENE and pushed the ice onto the shore.
-The ship drifted south with the ice, helpless, in stormy weather.
+The vessel drifted south with the ice, helpless, in stormy weather.
 The men soon realized that it was a gone spring.
 They had missed their chance at the seals, who had by now taken to the water.
 It was then they decided to form a secret society.
 They asked Bursey whether he would like to join the Freemasons.
 He says he replied: “No, I never intend to.”
 He was told then that he would be compelled to join and must be prepared to be initiated that night.

 He and others were kept waiting in the galley.
 After a while Bursey was ordered to the fo’c’sle by a tall man in a policeman’s coat, a high hat, and a mask.
 Bursey was taken to a small box and made to stand on it.
 This was the box that supported the stove in normal times.
 And so, of course, it was directly under the place where the stovepipe ran through the decking.
 The stove had been removed.